Saturday, April 13, 2024

 "Nope," she said and walked away.

 That was over ten years ago.
-Till this day I have no idea if she ever decided to get out.
+To this day, I am still determining if she ever decided to get out.
 There is no closure for me or the family.

 HAPPY NEW YEAR 2024